Licensing Frequently Asked Questions

 I do think that the license cost will be saved many times because my instructions and advice provide a shortcut to the production of a proven design using proven methods.
 This is particularly important for people hoping to start a profitable local niche business.
 They need to establish themselves as the competent local expert by offering quality items right away.
 A quantity of high quality items deters copycats because they are intimidated by the standard they would have to meet.
 Putting out a few half baked versions can have the opposite effect by triggering imaginations that might bring competition before you have the competency to withstand it.

-I'm hopeful that at least some of the people who are moved to their own experimentation after seeing my work will realize the benefit of access to ten years experience.
+I'm hopeful that at least some of the people who are moved to their own experimentation after seeing my work will realize the benefit of access to years of experience.

 Q. What are your qualifications?